Octadesk-Tech/chat-bot-builder-client/README.md

 Typebot is an open-source alternative to Landbot.
 It allows you to create conversational apps/forms (Lead qualification, Product launch, User onboarding, Customer support), embed them anywhere on your web/mobile apps, and collect results in real-time.

+# New architecture

+We are migrating our project structure.
+From now on, when creating new requests, follow the established pattern inside apps/builder/hooks.

 ## Local setup

 1. Clone the repo